-Jesse Hitchcock researches energy-efficient technologies with a focus on electric vehicles (EVs) and charging infrastructure.
+Jesse Hitchcock researches and advises utilities on transportation electrification, energy efficiency, and utility regulation.
 Before joining E Source, she led client engagement and policy for EnergyX Solutions.
-In that role, she helped utilities across the US and Canada use software solutions to improve their efficiency and retrofit programs.
-Jesse also implemented demand-side management, low-income, and EV programs and policies for the Prince Edward Island Department of Transportation, Infrastructure, and Energy, and she completed a parliamentary internship in the Canadian House of Commons.
-She holds a BS in biology from the University of Alberta and an MS in environmental science from the University of Prince Edward Island.
+In that role, she helped utilities across the US and Canada use software solutions to improve their efficiency and deep retrofit programs.
+Jesse also implemented demand-side management, low-income, and EV programs and policies for the Prince Edward Island Department of Transportation, Infrastructure, and Energy.
+She also completed a parliamentary internship in the Canadian House of Commons.
+Jesse holds a BS in biology from the University of Alberta and an MS in environmental science from the University of Prince Edward Island.

 Content by this author

 A performance puzzle: Untangling performance incentives and performance-based regulation

 As state and federal policies continue to focus on electrification, distributed energy resources, and EVs, utilities and regulators are exploring how to fund, justify, and evaluate these new programs.
 In this post, we explore performance-based regulation and performance incentive mechanisms.

 An effective TE plan is within reach for utilities

 Utility transportation electrification (TE) efforts face a variety of challenges.
 We recently held a webinar to dig into what’s working, what isn’t, and what research can help utilities build a TE plan.
 We pulled together some of the highlights from our event in case you missed it.